Chicago/RSocrata/README.md

 ### Contributing

-If you would like to contribute to this project, please see the [contributing documentation](CONTRIBUTING.md)
+If you would like to contribute to this project, please see the [contributing documentation](CONTRIBUTING.md) and the [product roadmap](https://github.com/Chicago/RSocrata/wiki/Roadmap#planned-releases).